mnindrazaka/mnindrazaka/content/how-to-enter-jsx-world-smoothly.md

 </html>
 {{< /highlight >}}

 We can create a React element using `React.createElement` and passing the kind of element that we want to create as a first argument.
 Then, we can add the props of that element as a second argument.
-On this example, we need to add `Hello World` as a text content.
-So, we add `children` as a props of that element
+In this example, we need to add `Hello World` as text content.
+So, we add `children` as props of that element

 And then, we can render the element that we created like this